Williamsport, Pennsylvania: Media

 Local newspapers include the Williamsport Sun Gazette, Webb Weekly and The Williamsport Guardian.

 The local news/talk radio stations are WRAK/WRKK (1400/1200 kHz), WWPA 1340 kHz and WXPI Community Radio 88.5 FM.
 Williamsport has an all-sports station, ESPN (AM) (1500 kHz).
 Williamsport is ranked #260 by Arbitron in terms of its radio market.

 TV stations in Williamsport are served by the Scranton/Wilkes-Barre market.

-A new multiplex movie theater on West 4th Street, opened May 2, 2008.
+A multiplex movie theater on West 4th Street opened May 2, 2008.